 Beet soup is not your typical borscht, sometimes topped with a hefty amount of sour cream.
 It gets a tangy kick from kvass, a Lacto-fermented beet juice that is a regional specialty.
 A popular soup from Eastern Europe and Ukraine features pieces of tender beets swimming in a rich red broth.

 Although the soup is occasionally attributed to Russian cuisine, this claim is debatable.
 Ukrainian chefs are currently leading an effort to get their version to the UNESCO World Heritage List.

-The fish stew turned culinary icon; bouillabaisse, distills traditional Mediterranean flavors into a dish emblematic of Marseille’s coastal metropolis.
+The fish stew turned culinary icon; bouillabaisse distills traditional Mediterranean flavors into a dish symbolic of Marseille’s coastal metropolis.
 Fresh fish blended with saffron, olive oil, fennel, garlic, and tomatoes.